-Just got the baby off to sleep but desperately need to hoover the front room?
-Need to do a laundry cycle before you go out this evening?
+Just got the little one off to sleep but desperately need to hoover the front room?
+Need to do a laundry cycle ASAP?
 Well, doing so might not be as bad as you think, as some babies find these sounds really relaxing.
 Commonly known as 'white noise', having these sounds in the background might even help them drift off for a few hours if they're strugging to settle down.

-The sound of the sea or calming acoustic music tend to be the go-to sounds for adults when we want to relax, but when it comes to babies it’s actually white noise sounds that'll be more effective in creating a soothing environment, as it resembles the kind of sounds that they would hear in the womb.
+The sound of the sea or calming acoustic music tend to be the go-to sounds for adults when we want to relax, but when it comes to babies it’s actually white noise sounds that are more effective in creating a soothing environment, as it resembles the kind of sounds they heard in the womb.

 Has it worked for you?
-Do you dare try it?
 Here's everything you need to know about white noise.

 What is white noise?